Lorenaaas/Java-game/README.md

    ### JavaScript

- * No error were found when passing through the official  Jshint validator
+* Metrics
- * The following metric were returned:
+* There are 11 functions in this file.

-* There are 13 functions in this file.
+* Function with the largest signature take 2 arguments, while the median is 0.

-* Function with the largest signature takes 1 arguments, while median is 0
+* Largest function has 5 statements in it, while the median is 2.

-* The largest function has 12 statements in it, while the median is 2.
+* The most complex function has a cyclomatic complexity value of 22 while the median is 1.

    ### Accessibility